HQSquantumsimulations/qoqo/README.md

 Quantum Operation Quantum Operation
 Yes we use [reduplication](https://en.wikipedia.org/wiki/Reduplication)

-qoqo is a toolkit to represent quantum circuits by [HQS Quantum Simulations](https://quantumsimulations.de).
+qoqo/roqoqo is a toolkit to represent quantum circuits by [HQS Quantum Simulations](https://quantumsimulations.de).

-This repository contains two components:

-* roqoqo: the core rust library
-* qoqo: the python interface to roqoqo
+For a detailed introduction see the [user documentation](https://hqsquantumsimulations.github.io/qoqo_examples/) and the [qoqo examples repository](https://github.com/HQSquantumsimulations/qoqo_examples)

 What roqoqo/qoqo is:

-* A toolkit to represent quantum operations and circuits
+* A toolkit to represent quantum programs including circuits and measurement information
 * A thin runtime to run quantum measurements
 * A way to serialize quantum circuits and measurement information
 * A set of optional interfaces to devices, simulators and toolkits (e.g. [qoqo_quest](https://github.com/HQSquantumsimulations/qoqo-quest), [qoqo_mock](https://github.com/HQSquantumsimulations/qoqo_mock), [qoqo_qasm](https://github.com/HQSquantumsimulations/qoqo_qasm))